cristianastan2/AOES-CLIM670-Assignment3/_episodes/01-Quickstart-Review.md

 Mar 20

 ### How do I turn it in?
-Send me the location of your notebook and/or figures via email or MS Teams.
+Upload your report to Blackboard inlcuding the location of your notebook or upload the notebook to Blackboard.